 What to Look for When Buying a TV

 Quite naturally, Full HD TVs have better clarity and sharpness compared to their HD Ready counterparts.
-While the latter is best for watching SD contents, it shines when watching HD content, be it a TV or an HD TV.
+While the latter is best for watching SD content, it shines when watching HD content, be it a TV or an HD TV.

-While many TV's have Android-based OS, others have a Linux-based OS with a dedicated app store.
+Platform: While many TVs have Android-based OS, others have a Linux-based OS with a dedicated app store.
 In the case of the latter, the app options are rather limited, which can dampen your TV experience.
 Even if you do manage to get your hands on some, the apps are dated.
 And some TVs also come with two app stores to confuse you further.

 At the same time, do check out the built-in Smart TV features as well.
 Most budget TVs do not have Chromecast support.
 Instead, they come with other alternatives which can sometimes be challenging to set up.

-A 20-Watt is generally considered to be fine for a decent sized room.
+A 20-Watt is generally considered to be fine for a decent-sized room.
 However, if you are planning to install the LED TV in a larger room, a 30 Watt output is generally considered better.
 And a 3.2mm headphone jack is a cherry on top.

-Remotes are the bridge between you and your TV.
+Remote: Remotes are the bridge between you and your TV.
 Today, most remotes come with many features like a built-in mic, dedicated buttons for services like Netflix and YouTube, apart from the conventional buttons.

 But at the end of the day, a remote shouldn’t feel cluttered with a ton of buttons.
 And well, the reverse is also true.